ovidiujordache/DAV_CA1/README.md

 linkf of datasets.csv are in description.
 To run code  out of the box:
 1. Unzip data folder.
-2. code looks for ../data/name_of_file.csv --two levels deep.
+2. code looks for ../data/name_of_file.csv
 3. In  /main/ __init__.py  is  where imports live and code
 5. list of all installed packages can be found in dav_ca1_packages_list.txt or dav_ca1_packages_list.yml 6.Link to files provided on OneDrive